-Marcia Goldstein is chair of the Business Finance & Restructuring department at Weil, Gotshal & Manges and a member of the firm’s Management Committee.
-She has practiced with the firm for over thirty-five years in all areas of domestic and international debt restructuring as well as crisis management and corporate governance.
+Marcia Goldstein is chair of the Business Finance & Restructuring Department at Weil, Gotshal & Manges and a member of the Firm’s Management Committee.
+She has practiced with the Firm for over thirty-five years in all areas of domestic and international debt restructuring and crisis management.
 She has been a lecturer at Yale Law School, Columbia Law School and Cornell Law School and is a frequent speaker at restructuring seminars both domestically and internationally.

-Ms. Goldstein has served as lead restructuring lawyer in a number of major, international and US cases, representing a wide range of interests and parties.
-She is currently U.S. counsel for the Special Administrators of MF Global UK and counsel to Reader’s Digest Association in their chapter 11 proceedings.
-Other representations include: lead counsel for General Growth Properties, a publicly traded REIT which was the largest real estate company to seek chapter 11 relief; Extended Stay Extended Stay Hotels, chain of 680 hotels, which had over $7 billion of CMBS and mezzanine debt; assisting AIG with respect to various aspects of the overall restructuring of the company, including its obligations to the Federal Reserve; and U.S. counsel for Kaupthing Bank, the largest Icelandic bank which was in insolvency proceedings in Iceland and chapter 15 in the US.
+Ms. Goldstein has served as lead restructuring lawyer in a number of major international and US cases, representing a wide range of interests and parties.
+She is currently counsel for the Special Administrators of MF Global UK, National Public Finance, a subsidiary of MBIA, in connection with the chapter 9 bankruptcy cases for the City of Stockton and City of San Bernardino, California, and certain CIT entities as co-defendant and lessors of rail equipment in connection with the pending Maine and Canadian bankruptcy cases of Montreal, Maine & Atlantic Railway.
+Other representations include: lead counsel for General Growth Properties, a publicly traded REIT which was the largest real estate company to seek chapter 11 relief; Extended Stay Hotels, a chain of 680 hotels, which had over $7 billion of CMBS and mezzanine debt; assisting AIG with respect to various aspects of the overall restructuring of the company, including its obligations to the Federal Reserve; and U.S. counsel for Kaupthing Bank, the largest Icelandic bank which was in insolvency proceedings in Iceland and chapter 15 in the US.
 She has also represented Washington Mutual Corp., LandSource, a large land development company, Advanta Corp, provider of small-business credit card account services, BearingPoint and Atkins Nutritionals.
 She led the restructuring of WorldCom, Inc., achieving confirmation of its plan of reorganization in fifteen months, and the international restructurings of Parmalat S.p.A. and Eurotunnel.
-She has represented debtors, bank groups, secured and unsecured creditors, statutory creditors’ committees, trustees, purchasers and other parties in other major debt restructurings and chapter 11 cases.
-These include Kodak, Arcapita, Nortel, ResCap, Allied/Federated, Frost Brothers, Elder-Beerman, North American Bus Industries Rt., Regal Cinemas, Inc., Washington Group International, Inc., AMF Bowling Worldwide, Inc., United Companies Financial Corp., Marvel Entertainment Group, CRIIMI MAE, Storage Technology, Inc., Southland, Inc., and Warnaco, Inc.
+She has represented debtors, bank groups, secured and unsecured creditors, purchasers and other parties in other major debt restructurings and chapter 11 cases.
+These include Kodak, Arcapita, Nortel, Allied/Federated, Regal Cinemas, Inc., Washington Group International, Inc., United Companies Financial Corp., Marvel Entertainment Group, CRIIMI MAE, Storage Technology, Inc., and Southland, Inc.

 Ms. Goldstein is a member of the National Bankruptcy Conference, the American College of Bankruptcy and the International Insolvency Institute and has chaired the Business Reorganizations Committee of the Association of the Bar of the City of NY.